henrinormak/embs-moterunner/README.md

 Simple implementation of a relay node, designed to forward frames from multiple sources on different channels to one sink node.
 The protocol the nodes on the network are assumed to follow are as follows:

 1. Each channel is assumed to contain only one other mote, the channels are prioritised based on their numbers - lower channel number leads to a higher priority.
-2. The PAN ID used by each mote should match the channel number they are on.
+2. The PAN ID used by each mote is tied to the channel number they are on, for example channel 0 => PAN ID 0x11, channel 10 => 0x21 and so on.
 3. The sink node should be on the lowest channel of the sources.